K0Rhq/un/README.md

 ```
 #### `src/components/playground/Inspector.tsx`

 This grabs any variants from the store, and loads them into select boxes.
-It is reccomended to use the default HTML select boxes.
+It is recommended to use the default HTML select boxes.

 ```tsx
 import type React from "react";